With the COVID-19 pandemic, these are, of course, extraordinary times.

 COVID-19 has certainly tested our abilities as a nation to function, provide essential supplies and products, and keep the economy going.

 Americans—as friends, neighbors, co-workers—have found ways to adapt and support each other.
 This is also true of manufacturing companies.

 As a supplier of mission-critical parts and products that are used to fight COVID-19 and save lives, Laser Light is dedicated to supporting and protecting healthcare workers on the front line.

-We have created new ways to operate efficiently and safely and still protect each other and our customers.
+We have created new ways to operate our manufacturing processes efficiently and safely and still protect each other and our customers.
 Laser Light continues to manufacture parts for our customers, some of whom make vital medical equipment that helps COVID-19 victims.
-Our advanced manufacturing technologies also allow us to conduct research and development, prototype new designs, and customize new products—all of which facilitate rapid design and production when new products need to be launched quickly.
+Our advanced manufacturing technologies also allow us to conduct research and development, prototype new designs and customize new products—all of which facilitate rapid design and production when new products need to be launched quickly.

 To be an effective critical supplier, we must be able to keep producing vital parts and be able to ramp up production when needed.
 In order to do this, our workers must be healthy and safe.
 To date, no workers have been infected with COVID-19.
 Employees who can be effective at home now work remotely full-time.
 Comprehensive quarantine measures are in place should any employee test positive for COVID-19.
 Also, as per CDC guidelines, should a worker fall ill to COVID-19, all areas used by that employee will be closed off; after waiting 24 hours or longer, the facility will be cleaned and disinfected.